btdowner/Minecraft-Server/README.md

 **Prerequisites**
 -----------------
  A mini PC with a Quad-core processor, 4GB of RAM, a 10 GB SSD, and a NIC capable of at least 5 Mbps.
+A Server Operating System
+A Hypervisor
+Minecraft Server files
+A Mojang account and license to play Minecraft: Bedrock Edition

+open firewall on proxmox
+no ip in source ip